bcgov/restoration-tracker/api/src/openapi/README.md

 For a detailed breakdown of the ven-diagram like relationship these 2 schemas have, see: https://swagger.io/docs/specification/data-models/keywords/

-## How are OpenAPI and JSON-Schema being used in BioHub?
+## How are OpenAPI and JSON-Schema being used in Restoration-Tracker?

 ### OpenAPI

 The entire API is defined using the OpenAPI specification.

 - This includes the specification of the endpoints, including their required parameters and any additional details that describe the endpoint.

-### JSON-Schema

-Only specific parts of specific endpoints/requests are being defined using JSON-Schema.

-Specifically, certain forms/surveys are defined in JSON-Schema (called a 'template' in biohub).
-These templates are then leveraged by the Frontend to render forms (using [RJSF](react-jsonschema-form.readthedocs.io)).

-- Note: This only describes the biohub template concept for specific form/survey data capture.
-This has nothing to do with the template related API endpoints, which handle creating and fetching templates, and is defined in OpenAPI.